-The post-combustion capture technology will separate CO2 from any coal or gas-fired power station’s combustion exhaust gases.
-Once CO2 has been captured from a nearby existing coal-fired power station, it will then be compressed into a liquid suitable for storage and transported for test injection deep underground.
+The post-combustion capture process separates CO2 from any coal or gas-fired power station’s exhaust gases.
+Once the CO2 has been captured from the power station, it will then be compressed into a liquid-like state suitable for storage and transported for injection deep underground.

 *Estimated project timeline

-Once construction is completed, it is intended that demonstration of carbon storage will commence on the Glencore owned land sometime in early 2021/22.
+Once construction of the PCC plant completed, it is intended that demonstration of carbon storage will commence at a suitable location within the southern Surat Basin.

-A single injection well will carry CO2 deep into rock formations approximately 1.1km below the surface, where it will be permanently and safely stored within the subsurface below and within the boundary of Glenhaven (Glencore owned land).
+A single injection well will carry CO2 deep into rock formations more than two kilometers below the surface, where it will be permanently and safely sequestered.

 *Estimated project timeline